Farm markets and stands are a staple in Sonoma County. Visitors to Santa Rosa have numerous ways to pick up fresh-off-the-farm produce and products.

 Fourth Street at D Street in Downtown Santa Rosa

-For 2016, the vibrant West End Farmers Market will be setting up shop in the heart of Santa Rosa’s historic Railroad Square, every Sunday from April 3 to Nov.
-27. This market showcases local produce and artisanal products, along with live music, fun and games, and a great social atmosphere.
+The vibrant West End Farmers Market sets up shop in the heart of Santa Rosa’s historic Railroad Square, every Sunday from April to November.
+This market showcases local produce and artisanal products, along with live music, fun and games, and a great social atmosphere.

 Open Sundays, 9:30 a.m.-2 p.m.